09 JANUARY 1873, Lt-Governor Richard Southey (pictured) takes up his appointment for Griqualand West.

 A young boy had gone to the shop minutes before the killing, it later transpired, wishing to purchase some sweets, and had found the shopkeeper arguing with three Black customers over some ginger beer.
 The storekeeper left the three to attend to the youngster’s order, and when the boy departed, the shopkeeper returned to the argument.
 It was shortly afterwards that the woman entered the store.

-The crime had been committed so swiftly and quietly that the storekeeper’s assistant, a Black man fast asleep in premises to the rear of the shop, had to be awakened by the detectives.
+The crime had been committed so swiftly and quietly that the storekeeper’s assistant, a Black man fast asleep on the premises to the rear of the shop, had to be awakened by the detectives.

 The till had been rifled and was empty.
 The body was removed to the mortuary for the post mortem.

 A week later, on Saturday 17 January, another Chinese shopkeeper was attacked and robbed in his shop near Cohen’s slaughter poles (abattoir).
 Three Black men had attacked him in the same manner as the attack of the previous week.
 The police were quite excited about this development in the investigation as it suggested a modus operandi, but despite intense investigation, the murder of the Chinese storekeeper on Maude Street remains unsolved.